Storm Windows Explained

 [Site Editor's Answer]

 Joe, I don't live an an environment that gets a lot of rain, but I don't see the harm in leaving the storm windows up.
 The only issue is ventilation/air flow in the summer for the movable windows.
-In terms of fogging, you may get some, but give it a go at the beginning and see how it works.
-If you don't like them or need them, you can always sell or donate the storm windows.
+In terms of windows fogging, you may get some, but give it a go at the beginning and see how it works.
+If you don't like them or need them, you can always sell or donate them.
+Enjoy the Okna windows, they make an excellent vinyl window.

 Tim - Site Editor - from 2019

-Related Topics: Acoustical Sound Windows
+Related Topics: Vinyl Windows Reviews

 Private Policy